 The weight limit for this ride is 251 lb/114 kg, please enquire if you are an experienced rider exceeding this weight.

 You'll be staying on-site at the riding centre in two newly converted holiday cottages which were once the original stables of the farm.
 Jubilee Cottage sleeps up to 6 people in three bedrooms, while Trippet Cottage sleeps up to 4 people in two bedrooms.
 Both cottages are spacious and boast a clean, modern decor inside, with underfloor heating and wooden flooring throughout.
 A modern, fully equipped kitchen is provided in each cottage (although breakfast and lunch are provided and dinners are taken at local pubs).
 The kitchens open out onto the dining and living area, with comfortable leather sofas, a coffee table, a 32″ HD television with Freeview and a DVD player.
-Each relaxing bedroom has its own en-suite shower room.
+Please note that private bathrooms are not always available, please enquire.
 Fluffy towels and all bedlinen is also provided.

 Breakfasts are provided each morning at your accommodation and are either a traditional full English or a continental option (bread, cheeses, cereal, fruit etc) and lunch is provided on two of the days.
 These lunches are either served at the riding stables or a picnic whilst out on the trail.
 The rest of the time, meals are taken in local inns and pubs so that you can sample some traditional homemade Cornish cuisine, using fresh, local ingredients.
 Main courses vary from fish and chips, local fish and seafood to steak and ale pie and vegetarian diets can easily be catered for.